 How do I prevent animals and bugs from munching on my strawberries?

 Firstly, to keep animals and bugs from eating your strawberries, find out what is feasting on your berries and plants.
 If birds are eating your strawberries, then you can put up a scarecrow.
 If a mammal is visiting your strawberries in search of a snack, then fence the area.
 If it is a fungus or insect, then use an insecticide, pick the berries as soon as they are ripe, and remove any debris.

 When you are not the only one enjoying the fruits of your labor (aka your yummy strawberries), you should investigate and find out what is getting to your berries before you are.

-There is a range of strawberry-eating animals and insects, from raccoons, deer, squirrels, and birds to strawberry clippers and slugs and snails, that could be infecting your plant and eating it.
+There is a range of strawberry-eating animals and insects, from raccoons, deer, squirrels, and birds to strawberry clippers, slugs, and snails, that could infect your plant and eat it.

 Knowing what is eating your strawberries helps you take appropriate action so you are the only one feasting on the red berries.